SomeWeekendReading/someweekendreading.github.io/_posts/2024-08-17-education-and-antisemitism.md

 Now, what do we _actually_ see?
 - This is the situation we see on the right.
 In countries whose cultures do _not_ encourage antisemitism, education works.
-- However, it is _not_ the situation we see on the left, in the countries with antisemitic cultures.
-While the blue curve does fall (ignorance of the issues decreases), the green curve is flat (disagreement with antisemitism not influenced by education), and the red curve _rises_ (more education leads to more antisemitism).
+- However, it is _not_ the situation we see on the left, in the countries with more antisemitic cultures.
+While the blue curve does fall (ignorance of the issues decreases), the green curve is flat (disagreement with antisemitism not influenced by education), and the red curve _rises_ (more education leads to more agreement with antisemitism).

 In other words, _education in an antisemitic culture __confirms__ the antisemitic beliefs of those being educated._

+Also, in no case do the curves move a _lot,_ i.e., best case we have 50% of the highly educated citizens of less antisemitic countries disagreeing with antisemitism (green curve, rightmost graph).

 ## The Weekend Conclusion

 It's enough to make me despair.
-(Though, to be honest, given the state of the world, that doesn't take much.)
+(Though, to be honest, given the state of the world, that doesn't take much nowadays.)

 <a href="{{ site.baseurl }}/images/teach-arabic-numerals.jpg"><img src="{{ site.baseurl }}/images/teach-arabic-numerals.jpg" width="400" height="343" alt="Humorous tweet about ignorant American prejudices about 'Arabic numerals'" title="Humorous tweet about ignorant American prejudices about 'Arabic numerals'" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 And it's not as though we're immune to this effect in the Western, developed, somewhat